-- A. This Section provides requirements for the design and analysis of hazard category 1, 2, and 3 (HC 1 3) nuclear facility structures, systems and components (SSCs) to include non-building structures.
+- A. This Section provides requirements for the design and analysis of hazard category 1, 2, and 3 (HC 1-3) nuclear facility structures, systems and components (SSCs) to include non-building structures.
 General requirements of ESM Chapter 5, Section I also apply. - 1.
-Requirements are also provided for facilities with biological hazards, or significant chemical or toxicological hazards. - B. Per DOE Order 420.1C, Facility Safety, the design of HC 1 3 nuclear facilities is required to comply with DOE-STD-1189, Integration of Safety into the Design Process, and DOE-STD-1020, Natural Phenomena Hazards Analysis and Design Criteria for DOE Facilities. - C. DOE O 420.1C applies to the design and construction of new HC 1-3 nuclear facilities and major modifications to them.
+Requirements are also provided for facilities with biological hazards, or significant chemical or toxicological hazards. - B. Per DOE Order 420.1C, Facility Safety, the design of HC 1-3 nuclear facilities is required to comply with DOE-STD-1189, Integration of Safety into the Design Process, and DOE-STD-1020, Natural Phenomena Hazards Analysis and Design Criteria for DOE Facilities. - C. DOE O 420.1C applies to the design and construction of new HC 1-3 nuclear facilities and major modifications to them.
 With regard to the design and construction of "non-major modifications" (to existing nuclear facilities), DOE-STD-1020 includes associated requirements and guidance. - D. DOE-STD-1189, Appendix A provides criteria for specification of the seismic design basis of SSCs.
 These criteria relate to radiological hazards only. - 1.
-Appendix A invokes the use of ANSI/ANS 2.26, and ASCE/SEI 43. - 2.
-A seismic design basis consists of both a seismic design category (SDC, which is not the same as IBC SDC) and a limit state (LS) in order establish performance expectations for SSCs subjected to seismic hazards. - E. Each SSC in a HC 1 3 nuclear facility must be assigned an NPH Design Category (NDC) for each NPH, which includes seismic (S), wind (W), flood (F), precipitation (P), and volcanic eruption (V). - 1.
+Appendix A invokes the use of ANSI/ANS 2.26, and ASCE/SEI 43.1 - 2.
+A seismic design basis consists of both a seismic design category (SDC, which is not the same as IBC SDC) and a limit state (LS) in order establish performance expectations for SSCs subjected to seismic hazards. - E. Each SSC in a HC 1-3 nuclear facility must be assigned an NPH Design Category (NDC) for each NPH, which includes seismic (S), wind (W), flood (F), precipitation (P), and volcanic eruption (V). - 1.
 Each NPH has three design categories (1 3).
-For example, for seismic, the NDCs are SDC-1 SDC-3; for wind, WDC-1 WDC-3; etc. (Use of NDC-4 and -5 categories is not expected at LANL so not addressed in this Chapter). - 2.
-Category 1 is associated with the smallest /lowest consequence of SSC failure, while category 3 is associated with the largest/highest consequence. - F. The determination of which of the three categories applies (in a given design/evaluation, and for each NPH) shall be based on analysis of the severity of unmitigated consequences of SSC failure to both the collocated worker and the public using the categorization
+For example, for seismic, the NDCs are SDC-1 SDC-3; for wind, WDC-1 WDC-3; etc.2 - 2.
+Category 1 is associated with the smallest /lowest consequence of SSC failure, while category 3 is associated with the largest/highest consequence. - F. The determination of which of the three categories applies (in a given design/evaluation, and for each NPH) shall be based on analysis of the severity of unmitigated consequences of SSC failure-to both the collocated worker and the public-using the